 - In the console, after you set the policy at the desktop or application pool level, you can override the policy for a specific user in the pool by selecting the User Overrides setting and selecting a user.

 - Set the Exclude All Devices policy to true, on the Horizon Agent side or on the client side, as appropriate.

-- Use Smart Policies to create a policy that disables the USB redirection Horizon Policy setting.
-With this approach, you can disable USB redirection on a specific remote desktop if certain conditions are met.
-For example, you can configure a policy that disables USB redirection when users connect to a remote desktop from outside your corporate network.
+- Use Smart Policies to create a policy that deactivates the USB redirection Horizon Policy setting.
+With this approach, you can deactivate USB redirection on a specific remote desktop if certain conditions are met.
+For example, you can configure a policy that deactivates USB redirection when users connect to a remote desktop from outside your corporate network.

 If you set the Exclude All Devices policy to true, Horizon Client prevents all USB devices from being redirected.
 You can use other policy settings to allow specific devices or families of devices to be redirected.
 If you set the policy to false, Horizon Client allows all USB devices to be redirected except those that are blocked by other policy settings.
 You can set the policy on both Horizon Agent and Horizon Client.
 The following table shows how the Exclude All Devices policy that you can set for Horizon Agent and Horizon Client combine to produce an effective policy for the client computer.
 By default, all USB devices are allowed to be redirected unless otherwise blocked.

 |Exclude All Devices Policy on Horizon Agent||Exclude All Devices Policy on Horizon Client||Combined Effective Exclude All Devices Policy|

 |false or not defined (include all USB devices)||false or not defined (include all USB devices)||Include all USB devices|

 |false (include all USB devices)||true (exclude all USB devices)||Exclude all USB devices|

 |true (exclude all USB devices)||Any or not defined||Exclude all USB devices|